 On October 24, 2016, Fannie Mae introduced Day 1 Certainty™ which offers lenders freedom from representations and warranties on appraised values through Collateral Underwriter® and enhanced waivers of property inspection requirements on refinances.
 The program went into effect on December 10, 2016, and NAR is currently assessing the impact on home transactions and valuations.
-In November 2016, Freddie Mac also confirmed that they will be introducing a data driven valuation program in spring 2017.

 As of August 18, 2017, Fannie Mae allows lenders to receive a Property Inspection Waiver (PIW) on certain one-unit principal residence and second home purchase transactions with loan to value ratios up to 80%, rather than a tradition in-person appraisal.
 Home value is determined through Fannie Mae's data based valuation methods.
 Fannie Mae will require that the property in question have a prior appraisal in electronic format that has been analyzed by Fannie Mae's Collateral Underwriter®.